 Once loaded on the truck, you will not be able to access your bicycle or forgotten items until you pick up your bicycle in Toronto Monday, August 1 or Tuesday, August 2.

 Please note that although the Rubbermaid Rustlers will treat your bikes with care, they are not responsible for any loss or damage.
 If Riders are concerned about the paint on their bicycles, we recommend using newspapers, foam pipe insulation or bubble wrap to protect your bicycle frame before loading it into the trucks.

-All Participants must unpack their Rubbermaid bins at the CBC parking lot.
+All Participants must unpack their Rubbermaid bins at the unpacking location.
 While the Rubbermaid Rustlers supervise the unpacking process, please help by stacking your empty bins and lids in the specified stacking locations.
 After unpacking and reloading, all trucks will be locked and the contents will not be accessible again until first pickup day back in Toronto Monday, August 1.

 Once you’ve unpacked your bins, a shuttle bus will transport Participants to Concordia University’s Grey Nuns Residence.

 REMINDER: Please pick up any medication that was stored in the RV before 6:00 PM from the Wellness Lead.
 You will NOT be able to pick up your meds after 6:00 PM.
 Medical supports end at our arrival in Montréal.
 IN CASE OF A MEDICAL EMERGENCY please call 911 or go to the nearest hospital if you require medical attention.

 Participants who requested rooms will be staying at Concordia University’s Grey Nuns Residence at 1185 Rue Saint Mathieu, located on the north side of Boulevard Rene-Levesque Ouest between Rue Saint Marc and Rue Guy.
 Please note THERE IS NO AIR CONDITIONING at Grey Nuns Residence.